Assiniboine Extreme Adventure

 You belong in the mountains!
 Join I Challenge Diabetes on the adventure of a lifetime.
 Nestled in the Rocky Mountains of British Columbia the Assiniboine Lodge cabins are awaiting your arrival.
 Mountain views, comfy cabins, and stunning scenery are the backdrop to this unique ICD event.
 Join us as we explore the mountains and learn how to manage our diabetes while hiking the peaks and valleys of B.C.

 Keep it moving!
-Experience breathtaking views as you hike the Assiniboine trails on route to the Naiset Huts, camping along the way.
+Experience breathtaking views as you hike the Assiniboine trails over 3 days and 13 km, on route to the Naiset Huts, camping along the way.

-Just like the fly out, we are offering two days.
-Each one offering spectacular views as you leave this amazing area.
+Just like the fly in, we are offering two fly out days.
+Both offering spectacular views as you leave this amazing area.
 Providing you a birds eye view of where you have just spent the last couple of days.

-All good things must come to en end.
-However this end is just the beginning of a spectacular hike out of the mountains.
+All good things must come to an end.
+However this end is just the beginning of a spectacular 14km, 2 day hike out of the mountains.